DiFFPO: Training Diffusion LLMs to Reason Fast and Furious via Reinforcement Learning: Preliminaries

 \section{Preliminaries}

 In this work, we focus on {\em masked} discrete diffusion language models for simplicity, which has been shown to achieve the best performance among different formulations of dLLMs.
-Our framework is general and can be modified to other discrete diffusion models as well.
+Our framework is general and can be adapted to other form of discrete diffusion models as well.
 For an introduction to dLLMs, we follow the presentations in MDLM \citep{sahoo2024simple}.

 \textbf{Masked Diffusion Models}.
 Let \texttt{[mask]} be an extra special token additional to the token vocabulary $\mathcal{V}$, and denote by $\boldsymbol{m}$ the one-hot representation of this mask token.
 The forward processes of MDLM \citep{austin2021structured,sahoo2024simple} interpolate between the clean data distribution $\vx \sim p_{\text{data}}(\cdot)$ and a target non-informative distribution $\operatorname{Cat}(\cdot; \boldsymbol{m})$ (the categorical distribution).
 The latent variable $\vz_t$ with $t \in[0,1]$ in the forward process is: